lmn0212/answers-for-test/README.md

 # answers-for-test
-all information in Error Logging Service Architecture Design.docx
+all information in Error Logging Service Architecture Design.pdf